 The hearing officer shall prepare a written decision based solely on the evidence presented at the hearing.
 The decision will include a summary of the evidence presented and the reasons for the decision.
-The decision of the hearing officer shall be final, save for any review that may be granted by the president of the technical college.
+The decision of the hearing officer shall be final.